 A topic will be very difficult to research if it is too broad or narrow.
 Some common ways to limit a topic are by geographical location, time frame, aspect or sub-area or population group.

 Similarly, a topic may be too difficult to research if it is too locally confined or too recent for anything substantive to have been written.
 Think of related ideas, by doing some more background reading or review the keywords you are using.
 You may not be finding enough information because you are using less common words or too much jargon.
-Thesaurus can help to find alternative keywords.
+A thesaurus can help to find alternative keywords.

 Developing a mind map may also be a helpful way to show links and relationships between ideas and help to focus your research.